stemdo-labs/terraform-exercises-davidnboffelli-1/soluciones/ejercicio8/salidas.md

 Successfully configured the backend "azurerm"!
 Terraform will automatically use this backend unless the backend configuration changes.
+Initializing modules...

 Initializing provider plugins...
+- Reusing previous version of hashicorp/random from the dependency lock file
 - Reusing previous version of hashicorp/azurerm from the dependency lock file
-- Reusing previous version of hashicorp/random from the dependency lock file
+- Using previously-installed hashicorp/random v3.6.1
 - Using previously-installed hashicorp/azurerm v3.102.0
-- Using previously-installed hashicorp/random v3.6.1

 Terraform has been successfully initialized!